Herbivore effects on plant diversity: Productivity effect

 In a highly productive system, the environment provides an organism with adequate resources to grow.
 The effects of herbivores competing for resources on the plant are more complicated.
 Moderate levels of herbivory can increase the productivity of biomass, including plants.
 The existence of herbivores can increase plant diversity by reducing the abundance of dominant species, redundant resources then can be used by subordinate species.
 Therefore, in a highly productive system, direct consumption of dominant plants could indirectly benefit those herbivory-resistant and unpalatable species.
 But the less productive system can support limited herbivores because of lack of resources.
-Herbivory boosts the abundance of most tolerant species and decreases the less-tolerant species’ existence which accelerates the plant extinction.
+Herbivory boosts the abundance of most tolerant species and decreases the less-tolerant species' existence which accelerates the plant extinction.
 Moderate productive system sometimes barely has long-term effects on plant diversity.
 Because the environment provides a stable coexistence of different organisms.
 Even when herbivores create some disturbances to the community.
 The system is still able to recover to the original state.

 Light is one of the most important resources in environments for plant species.
 Competition for light availability and predator avoidance are equally important.
 With the addition of the resources, more competition arises among plant species.
 But herbivores can buffer the diversity reduction.
 Especially large herbivores can enhance the bio-diversity by selectively excluding tall, dominant plant species, and increase light availability.

+Plants can sense being touched, and they can use several strategies to defend against damage caused by herbivores, including the production of secondary metabolites known as allelochemicals, altering their attractiveness, and employing various defensive strategies such as escaping or avoiding herbivores, diverting herbivores toward non-essential parts, and encouraging the presence of natural enemies of herbivores.